marcysutton/gatsby-site/content/posts/evinced-automated-accessibility-testing/index.md

 ---
-title: Evinced is Pushing the Limits of Automated Accessibility Testing
+title: "Evinced is Pushing the Limits of Automated Accessibility Testing"
 date: "2021-02-01"
 path: "/evinced-automated-accessibility-testing"
+coverImage: "./evinced-marcysuttoncom.jpg"
+excerpt: "Evinced has launched a suite of new testing tools that are pushing the limits of what's possible to test accessibility automatically.
+Read to learn about their approach and my consulting work with them."
 ---

 _Disclaimer: I am writing as a paid consultant and advisor for [Evinced](https://evinced.com), a startup building new accessibility testing tools.
 Read on to find out why I said yes to this engagement and what you should know about their product launch!_